An introduction to green tea – what’s all the fuss?

 1 - Stick to tea rather than tablets

-As we traditionally drank green tea, my advice is to continue using it in this way if we’re trying to exert some of the same health benefits.
+As we have traditionally drunk green tea, my advice is to continue using it in this way if we’re trying to exert some of the same health benefits.
 Tablets or capsules containing green tea extracts can in some cases be the equivalent of up to 15 cups of the stuff so are quite strong, especially if we haven’t previously been used to having any in our diet!

-Some studies have shown a slight increase in liver enzymes with consuming high strength green tea extract supplements longer-term too – this is just something else that you liver has to process which may not be completely necessary.
+Some studies have shown a slight increase in liver enzymes with consuming high strength green tea extract supplements longer-term too – this is just something else that your liver has to process which may not be completely necessary.

 2 - Be wary of drinking it on an empty stomach

-If you’re caffeine sensitive like me, then drinking a strong green tea on an empty stomach may not be the best idea.
+If you’re caffeine-sensitive like me, then drinking a strong green tea on an empty stomach may not be the best idea.
 Caffeine can contribute to stomach upset or feelings of anxiety as it ups your fight or flight response.
 My advice is to try out a cuppa of the green stuff after a meal (say 20-30 minutes afterwards so you don’t risk diluting your all-important digestive juices either) and don’t drink any more than 3-4 cups per day.

 3 - Don’t go overboard

 As above, the safety profile of green tea as a drink looks pretty good, but as green tea extract in tablet or capsule form hasn’t been so readily studied, my advice is not to go overboard.
-As there are no concrete health benefits, by advice is it to add it to your regime as a healthier alternative to other drinks, knowing that you are adding some extra antioxidants in that may not have been there before.
+As there are no concrete health benefits, my advice is to add it to your regime as a healthier alternative to other drinks, knowing that you are adding some extra antioxidants that may not have been there before.
 I wouldn’t worry about trying to consume it in excess though.

 4 - Step up your health habits elsewhere

-We’re well aware of the benefits of having an antioxidant rich diet but as always, my advice is to aim for variety – too much of anything isn’t necessarily a good thing!
+We’re well aware of the benefits of having an antioxidant-rich diet but as always, my advice is to aim for variety – too much of anything isn’t necessarily a good thing!
 Boosting your diet with a wider variety of fruit and vegetables is one of the easiest ways to increase your antioxidant intake and when it comes to some of the supposed health benefits of green tea such as weight management, we know that sustainable changes to our diet or lifestyles are what counts, rather than any fad diets or supplement regimes.

-Aim to eat fresher, aim to reduce your caffeine or alcohol intake or aim to move more – small changes can make a big different to how you look and feel and will give rise to longer lasting results – best of luck!
+Aim to eat fresher, aim to reduce your caffeine or alcohol intake or aim to move more – small changes can make a big difference to how you look and feel and will give rise to longer lasting results – best of luck!

 1.Park S, Jung A and Lee WK et al. A combination of green tea extract and l-theanine improves memory and attention in subjects with mild cognitive impairment: a double-blind placebo-controlled study.
 Journal of medicinal food, 14(4); https://doi.org/10.1089/jmf.2009.1374